richardiyama/Signup-Form/README.md

 ### Runing with Docker locally

-- cd to Multi-Step-Registartion-Form folder
+- cd to the root folder
 - Run: docker-compose up
 - The above command will start the api(backend) and frontend app